Ofc. John O'Brien

 Officers on scene were equipped with body worn cameras.
 Any footage captured by the body cameras, as well as any captured by cameras in the area, will be reviewed by investigators.

 The Officer Involved Protocol was enacted.
-The SIRR Team is on-scene investigating the incident and processing the scene.
-A firearm was recovered near where the subject was taken into custody.
-The SIRR Team is comprised of multiple agencies in eastern Washington, including the Spokane Police Department, the Washington State Patrol and the Spokane County Sheriff’s Office.
+The SIRR Team is on-scene investigating the incident.
+The SIRR Team is comprised of multiple agencies in eastern Washington, including the Spokane Police Department, the Washington State Patrol and the Spokane County Sheriff's Office.